Mystery Theatre Unlimited logo

 Tooth Fairy Tooth Fairy Tooth Fairy Tooth Fairy

-In that case, you would have to consider the character of Tooth Fairy, who always wears a tutu.
+In that case, you would have to consider the character of Tooth Fairy from three of our "Slay Ride" shows, who always wears a tutu.
 But this fairy is anything but feminine; he’s a cigar-chomping, boots-wearing man’s man – other than the required fairy wings and ballet skirt.
 Tooth Fairy first appeared in the original “Slay Ride” (show #3) in November 1996.
 The role was originally portrayed by Michael Moran, and later by P.D.
 Gregg, and most often by Bert Furioli.
 We think classifying Tooth Fairy as a drag character is an arguable point.
 At first, we considered it a drag character.
 But since it is so clearly a masculine character who happens to wear a tutu, we will not consider Tooth fairy a drag role.

 Equal Drag Rights for Women